 The Canada Pension Plan (CPP) and the Quebec Pension Plan (QPP) were introduced in 1965.

-The CPP and the Old Age Security program are administered by Human Resources and Social Development Canada.
+The CPP and the Old Age Security program are administered by Employment and Social Development Canada.
 This department also maintains information on the QPP, which is administered by the province of Quebec.
 All pension applications and files prior to 1980 have not been retained.
 However, the names of pensioners are recorded in the pension database of the department.
 Under the provisions of the Canada Pension Plan Act, the Old Age Security Act, the Privacy Act and the Access to Information Act, information from the database cannot be released to a third party without the written consent of the individual concerned.